tobiasraabe/otree_virtual_machine_manager/docs/usage.rst

 ``ovmm`` is a complement to the **oTree Virtual Machine Image** provided by Felix Albrecht and Holger Gerhardt.
 Therefore, until now it is only tested on this specific image.
-But, we do provide information (:ref:`othersystems`) on how to create a similar image which can use ``ovmm``.
+But, we do provide information (:ref:`requirements`) on how to create a similar image which can use ``ovmm``.

 Always run ``ovmm`` with ``sudo`` or some commands might not work.